The smoking ban is UK-wide and in England, is enforced via a suite of regulations known as the Smoke-free legislation.

 The legislation is designed to protect workers and members of the public from being exposed to tobacco smoke in places of work and premises open to the public.

-Environmental Health officers have the power to enter all 'no-smoking premises' in order to establish that the smoke-free legislation is being enforced in accordance with the law and can give out fixed penalty notices to people whom they believe are committing, or have committed, an offence.
+Inspecting officers have the power to enter all 'no-smoking premises' also known as 'smoke-free premises', in order to establish that the smoke-free legislation is being enforced in accordance with the law.
+Inspecting officers also have the power to issue fixed penalty notices to people whom they believe are committing, or have committed, an offence.

 Smoking shelter guidance